Skillabill/Movies4U/README.md

 * And secondly to allow users to use this application to search movie reviews.

 The Project can be viewed [here](https://flicksreviews.herokuapp.com/ ).

+For optimal performance it is recommended to use Google Chrome browser.

 ### UX Design